-Students should schedule their defense with the Academic Program Administrator and make arrangements necessary for the successful completion of their program.
+Students should schedule their defense with the Academic Program Coordinator Kevin Adams and make arrangements necessary for the successful completion of their program.

-Dissertation defense preparation steps are available in the Preparing to Graduate section of the Graduate Academic Advising page at http://me.jhu.edu/graduate-studies/academic-advising-graduate/.
+Dissertation defense preparation steps are available in the "Preparing to Graduate" page at https://me.jhu.edu/preparing-for-graduation/.